TodePond/TodePondDotCom/wikiblogarden/better-computing/just/readme.md

 Simplicity is a [luxury](https://macwright.com/2023/12/31/luxury-of-simplicity).
 It's really hard.
 And it's never "just".

-We should try understand what makes it hard.
+We should try to understand what makes it hard.
 And make it easier.

 > If your solution to a problem<br>
 > Starts with "just"<br>